Robert-van-Engelen/Forth500/manual.md

 To exit Forth500 and return to BASIC, enter `bye`.
 To reenter Forth500 from BASIC, `CALL &Bxx00` again where `xx` is the high-order address of Forth500.

 Forth500 is case insensitive.
-Words may be typed in either case or use mixed case.
-In the following, built-in words are shown in UPPER CASE.
+Words may be typed in upper or lower case or in mixed case.
+In this manual all built-in words are shown in UPPER CASE.
 User-defined words are shown in lower case.

 To list the words stored in the Forth dictionary, type (↲ is ENTER):